Sunderland A.F.C.: Divisional movements and ownership changes (2016–present)

 In July 2016, Allardyce left the club to be announced as manager for the England national team, and David Moyes was appointed as his replacement.
 Under Moyes, Sunderland made the worst ever start to a Premier League season, taking just two points from their opening 10 matches.
 The club was relegated for the first time in 10 years at the end of 2016–17, finishing bottom of the table, and Moyes resigned.
-In June 2017, goalkeeper Jordan Pickford, a product of Sunderland's academy, was transferred to Everton for a fee of £25 million, rising to a possible £30 million; a record for a British goalkeeper.
+In June 2017, goalkeeper Jordan Pickford, a product of Sunderland's academy, was transferred to Everton for a fee of £25 million, rising to a possible £30 million—a record for a British goalkeeper.

 Following relegation, Simon Grayson was announced as the new manager.
 The club made a very poor start to the 2017–18 EFL Championship season (which was documented in the Netflix series Sunderland 'Til I Die) and Grayson was sacked at the end of October, with Chris Coleman replacing him.
-In April 2018, after a second consecutive relegation, this time to League One, the club was sold to a group led by Stewart Donald and Coleman was released from his contract.
+In April 2018, after a second consecutive relegation, this time to League One, the club was sold to Stewart Donald and Juan Sartori.
+Coleman was then released from his contract.

 Jack Ross was appointed as the new manager in May 2018.
 In the club's first season in League One they got to the final of the EFL Trophy and finished 5th and reached the play-off final, but lost to Charlton Athletic at Wembley.
 After a disappointing start to the following 2019–20 season, Ross was sacked.
-He was replaced by former Bolton manager Phil Parkinson.
+He was replaced by former Bolton Wanderers manager Phil Parkinson.
 Sunderland finished the season in 8th place, their lowest ever league position, with the final standings ultimately being determined by points per game due to football's suspension due to the COVID-19 pandemic.

 Parkinson was sacked in November 2020 and was replaced by Lee Johnson the following month.
 Later that month, the club reached an agreement with Kyril Louis-Dreyfus for him to purchase a controlling stake in the club.
 The takeover was completed on 18 February 2021.
-In May 2021, the club again fell short of promotion after losing to Lincoln City 3–2 on aggregate in the semifinals of the play-offs, meaning that Sunderland would remain in the third tier for a fourth consecutive season.
+In May 2021, the club again fell short of promotion after losing to Lincoln City 3–2 on aggregate in the semifinals of the play-offs.